 PLO:

-- Higher variance due to the increased number of hand combinations and potential for large pots.
+- Higher variance due to increased hand combinations and potential for large pots.

 - Players experience more significant swings, necessitating more conservative bankroll management.